Mimigatto/AdvaceControlSystem/README.md

 ### License

-The Advance Control System repository is available under the [MIT License](https://github.com/mimigatto/AdvanceControlSystem/blob/main/LICENSE).
+The Advance Control System repository is available under the [APACHE License](https://github.com/mimigatto/AdvanceControlSystem/main/LICENSE).
 You are free to use, modify, and distribute the code for personal or commercial purposes.

 ### Contact